It is a balm, something that smooths and consoles, something that eases the distress

 Some hemp extract oils or CBD oils are made from CBD isolate, which is CBD alone.
-While some people have great results from these, most find that CBD is far more potent with the other phytocannabinoids.
-This is because of something called the “entourage effect” where the compounds of the plant work together in synergy to produce a greater effect than any of the compounds do alone.
+While some people have great results from these, most find that CBD is far more potent with the other phytocannabinoids due to the “entourage effect” where the compounds of the plant work together in synergy to produce a greater effect than any of the compounds do alone.

 Think of the “entourage effect” like teamwork.
-The cannabinoid compounds from the cannabis plan have a synergistic effect and maximize the benefits of the hemp extract oil.
+The cannabinoid compounds from the cannabis plan have a synergistic effect and maximise the benefits of the hemp extract oil.

 Arnica Flower Extract

 Arnica montana is a perennial plant that flowers in July and August.
 Although its flowers look similar to a bright yellow daisy, this plant is actually a member of the sunflower family.